keremciu/sketch-iconfont/README.md

 # Next Steps

-- I'd like to add a search area in "add icon with list" command to easily find an icon.
+~~- I'd like to add a search area in "add icon with list" command to easily find an icon.~~ Added.
 - I'm trying to build a svg icon font parser to use custom icon fonts in sketch.

 You can follow me on twitter to get updates about new icon fonts.